Anti-Inflammatory Diet Plan →

 Instructions

-4. Feel free to add more juice or water to thin it out or a handful of ice to thicken it.
+3. Add more juice or water to thin out the smoothie or a handful of ice to thicken it.
+To sweeten the smoothie, blend in natural sweetener options.

 Notes

-To reduce natural sugar content, simply add 4-8 ounces water to smoothie before blending.
+Substitutes – Avocado, almond butter, or tahini may be substituted for the coconut oil.
+To reduce the natural sugar content, simply add 4-8 ounces water to the smoothie before blending.
 Adjust to taste.
 This will make 2 smaller smoothies.

 • Prep Time: 5 min